janmonschke/janmonschke.github.com/projects/diffsync.md

 ### Client {#client}

-{% highlight js %}
+{% highlight JavaScript %}
 // if installed from standalone script or browserify / webpack var DiffSyncClient = diffsync.Client || require('diffsync').Client

 // socket.io standalone or browserify / webpack
 var socket = window.io || require('socket.io-client')

 // pass the connection and the id of the data you want to synchronize var client = new DiffSyncClient(socket(), id);

 var data;

 client.on('connected', function(){
   // the initial data has been loaded,
-    // you can initialize your application
-    data = client.getData();
+  // you can initialize your application data = client.getData();
 });

 client.on('synced', function(){
   // an update from the server has been applied
   // you can perform the updates in your application now });

 client.initialize();

 /* --- somewhere in your code --- */

 data.randomChange = Math.random();
 // schedule a sync cycle - this will sync your changes to the server client.sync();

 {% endhighlight %}